CLB HTTPS currently supports the following SSL protocols: TLSv1, TLSv1.1, and TLSv1.2.

 Yes.
-After an HTTPS listener is added, requests from the client to the CLB instance will be encrypted over HTTPS, but requests from the CLB instance to the real server will still be transferred over HTTP.
+After an HTTPS listener is added, the requests from the client to the CLB instance will be encrypted over HTTPS, but the requests from the CLB instance to the real server will still be transferred over HTTP.
 Therefore, there is no need to configure SSL on the real server.

 If HTTPS one-way authentication is used, only one server certificate can be bound to a listener.
 If HTTPS mutual authentication is used, one server certificate and one CA certificate need to be bound to a listener.